 Going forward, stakeholders – with the support of LiveWell for LIFE – will use these findings to build a foundation for change and develop EU public policy options and pathways for practical implementation of sustainable diets in Spain, France and Sweden.
 The policy options and pathways will be the core of LiveWell for LIFE’s final recommendations in 2014.

-Join the Network of European Food Stakeholders for the opportunity to be involved in this work.
+Join the online community for the opportunity to be involved in this work.

 ‘The broad interest in this LiveWell for LIFE workshop is very remarkable.
 Different stakeholders, from NGO’s to industrial companies, are represented and actively take part in the discussion.
 It is thereby clear that we all recognise the need for actions to be undertaken, not tomorrow but today.
 There is also a large willingness to get involved in changes.